nuclearsandwich/rosnroll/README.md

     cd rosnroll
     pip install -r requirements.txt

+Make sure rosdep is initialized if it isn't already.

+    sudo rosdep init

 Configure a GitHub access token and test organization.
 These are required for demos to create release repositories.